The Late Late Show audience give their reaction to the opening episode of Family the television drama written by Roddy Doyle.

 Each of the four parts focused on a different member of the Spencer family.
-The first one was about husband and father Charlo, an unemployed criminal who is abusive and violent towards his wife Paula.
+The first episode of 'Family' was about husband and father Charlo, an unemployed criminal who is abusive and violent towards his wife Paula.

-This 'Late Late Show' debate on the issues raised shows the effect the drama had on the Irish public.
-Members of the audience give their reaction to host Gay Byrne, discussing the portrayal of domestic violence and how true to life it is.
+A 'Late Late Show' debate on the issues raised by the opening episode shows the effect the drama had on the Irish public.
+Members of the audience discuss the portrayal of domestic violence in the drama.